TageDan/Chlang/README.md

 - [ ] ~Pins~
 - [ ] ~Skewers~
 - [ ] ~Forks~
+- [ ] Piece number of moves (you would for example want to be able to move your king)

 These should be representable in bytes as follows: bytes(<values for pieces>, <value_for_pieces_for_square>, <value_for_piece_attacks>, <value_for_castle_long_short>)